pomerium/documentation/content/docs/guides/jit.md

 To demonstrate this we have built a `jit-example` application in Go available at [github.com/pomerium/jit-example](https://github.com/pomerium/jit-example).
 It runs a basic web server where users can request access and administrators can approve or reject those requests.
 This is done by updating a policy in Pomerium Zero which can then be attached to one or more routes.

-:::info Use Your Own Start Domain
+:::info Use Your Own Starter Domain

 In the below examples we have used the `curious-cat-9999.pomerium.app` starter domain.
 You should replace this with your own starter domain or use a custom domain.